 You will have to decide for yourself if this is your kind of overnight stop or not.

 Walmart RV Parking Rules

-These rules apply to all business that allows parking overnight for RVs.
+These rules apply to all business that allows RV overnight parking.

 Other sometimes RV friendly places are Cracker Barrel, some large outdoor stores, gas stations that aren't truck stops, some casinos, etc.

 You can always call and ask if it's OK to stay.